 Pack for the season.

 Since move-in is in August, your child won’t be needing their winter coats, hats, scarves, etc. Only have them bring some summer and fall clothing.
 When they come home for Thanksgiving break, they can bring their shorts and sandals then take back their sweaters and boots.
 This exchange not only allows more room for move-in but makes it easier to move-out as well.
 If they keep bringing more and more items without bringing any back, the clutter will easily build up.
+For the parents that are moving their child out-of-state, you might want to consider renting a storage unit near their college campus.
+This way your child can still keep their room clutter-free and can switch out their clothes whenever it's needed.
+Many storage facilities offer reasonably priced student storage.
+Depending on where you rent storage, some facilities even offer a free move-in truck!

 Be sure to sort.